-Each instrument in the Model 2401 series has a large 6.4 cm (2.5 in.) analog meter for displaying the radiation level.
-A three-decade range switch allows the user to switch among the three ranges ( $\times$ 1, $\times$ 10, and $\times$ 100).

-A BAT CHECK position on the selector switch allows the meter to show the battery level.
+The Model 2401-S has a large 6.4 cm (2.5 in.) analog meter for displaying the radiation level.
+A three-decade range switch allows the user to switch among the three ranges (×1, ×10, and ×100).
+A BAT CHECK position on the selector switch allows the meter to display the battery charge level.
 A QUIET position allows the user to turn the click-per-event audio off.

 A 9-volt battery powers the unit.
 Battery life is typically 250 hours at normal background levels.
-A steady tone from the audio speaker (whether in NORMAL or QUIET mode) indicates that the battery needs to be changed; proper instrument operation is not guaranteed while the steady tone is present.
+A steady tone from the audio speaker (whether in NORMAL or QUIET mode) indicates that the battery needs to be changed; proper instrument operation is not guaranteed past this point, until the battery is replaced.